 Amidst the pandemic, the survey also identified a rise in security incidents related to corporate networks and confidential data.
 Fifty-five percent of security leaders reported that their organisation experienced an increase in phishing attacks this year.
 Additionally, 58% of security leaders said their organisation experienced a data breach of some kind.

 Simply staying connected was a challenge, as well.
 Many security teams found that their out-dated VPN platforms could not handle all the traffic of remote employees, with 46% reporting latency issues due to increased VPN usage.

 However, this interest has not yet led to concrete adoption.
-Only 39% of organisations surveyed reported having competed at least one zero trust pilot this year.
+Only 39% of organisations surveyed reported having completed at least one Zero Trust pilot this year.